 6. Identify your beneficiaries and provide their contact details – don’t assume that your executor will automatically know all of those people you wish to remember in your will

-7. Keep an up to date written list of all digital usernames and passwords.
+7. Keep an up to date written list of all digital usernames and passwords, including those for social media accounts .
 In the interest of security this should be kept in a sealed envelope which we suggest should be kept with your original Will.

 8. Keep all original documents safely together – including share certificates, passbooks, bank statements, insurance policy documents.
 Make sure they are together and in a secure place such as a safe and make sure that your executors know where this is and any access codes/the location of any keys.

 9. Consider writing any life assurances or pension death benefits “in trust” – so they are paid to your beneficiaries direct rather than to your estate.
 This can result in inheritance tax savings and also provide useful cash for your beneficiaries at an early stage.
 Our private client team can provide you with more information about this.